Alexa6756/Soil_classification/soil_classification-part-2/README.md

 Evaluate model on the validation set after each epoch.
 Generate confusion matrix and detailed classification report for insight into error types.
 Optionally apply test-time augmentation (TTA) to boost prediction stability on unseen data.

+## Install dependencies
+pip install -r requirements.txt

+## Prepare the dataset
+Place your images in the specified folder structure.
+Adjust the dataset path in the configuration file or script.

+## Run the training notebook or script
+Execute the main notebook/script to preprocess data, train the model, and evaluate results.

+## Monitor outputs
+Training logs, validation metrics, and model checkpoints will be saved for analysis.

+## Dependencies ⚙️

+Python 3.8+
+PyTorch
+torchvision
+Albumentations (for advanced augmentations) numpy, pandas, matplotlib (for data handling and visualization)

+## Notes and Recommendations 💡

+Ensure consistent preprocessing steps during both training and inference.
+Experiment with different augmentation parameters to enhance robustness.
+Use stratified splits to maintain class balance across training and validation sets.
+Document all hyperparameter settings and changes for reproducibility.
+Regularly validate the model to avoid overfitting and underfitting.

+## Contact and Contributions ✉️

+Your Name
+Email: your.email@example.com
+GitHub: yourusername

+Thank you for exploring this project! 🌍🌾
+Together, let's leverage AI to advance sustainable agriculture and environmental stewardship. 🤝